RAK7590 Field Test with Pad

 Non-Labeling Test

-This is the default test mode.
-It starts automatically after the device joins and continues until you manually stop it.
+The Non-Labeling Test is the default test mode.
+It starts automatically after the device successfully joins the network and continues until you manually stop it.

 Labeling Test